Nareshix/Vai/docs/src_md/1-Introduction/4-Deploy.md

 3. [cloudfare pages](https://pages.cloudflare.com/)
 4. [github pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)

-But it should work for **most** other hosting provider as well as you would just need link your `build output` to the root of the `dist/` directory.
+Nonetheless,  it should work for **most** other hosting provider as well as you would just need link your `build output` to the root of the `dist/` directory.
 We will only cover how to deploy to the 4 hosting providers mentioned above.
-If you prefer to use a different hosting provider, please refer to their documentation and follow the steps provided there.
+If you prefer to use a different hosting provider, please refer to their documentation and follow the necessary steps.

 ## Vercel

-## Netlify

-## Cloudfare Pages
-1. create an account at cloudfare pages
-2. create application
-3. It will pick workers by default, choose Pages

-Now u can either  `direct upload` or `import a existing git repository`.
-It is recommended to pick the latter if you have been using git to track your site.

-If you pick `import a existing git repository`, just follow the onsite instructions.
-You can leave most of the options to its defualt option. all you have to do is link ur `dist/` folder in the `Build output directory` box

-## Github Pages

-## Vercel
-1. Sign up or log in to Vercel.
+1. `Sign` up or log in to Vercel.
 2. Click Add New... > Project.
 3. Import the Git repository containing your `vai` project.
 4. edit the root directory and pick `dist`